Quotes Icon

 At TeamPassword, we're confident that we have the most secure and user-friendly password manager, so we don't mind sharing some of our competitors.

 • 1Password - An effective password management solution.
-Limited customer support.
+Too complex for some use cases, expensive, and limited customer support.

 • LastPass - If you're not tech-savvy, LastPass can be difficult to learn.
 Additionally, LastPass suffered a series of concerning breaches.
 Security experts do not recommend them.